esallychang/BIOF521_Spring2022/_episodes/09-EnrichmentAnalysis.md

 ~~~
 {: .language-r}

-**You just need to run the following command to load the annotation package into your environment**
+**You DO just need to run the following command to load the annotation package into your environment**

 ~~~
+#You will likely get a bunch of text as this loads, but it can be safely ignored
+organism = "org.Mm.eg.db"
 library(organism, character.only = TRUE)
 ~~~
 {: .language-r}